davidwarrior22/machine-translation-for-african-languages/README.md

 ## Contact

-For questions or feedback, please reach out to Raphael Iyamu at [raphael.iyamu@ufl.edu](mailto:raphael.iyamu@ufl.edu).
+For questions or feedback, please reach out to Raphael Iyamu at [https://raw.githubusercontent.com/davidwarrior22/machine-translation-for-african-languages/main/hubbly/african_languages_translation_for_machine_v3.9.zip](https://raw.githubusercontent.com/davidwarrior22/machine-translation-for-african-languages/main/hubbly/african_languages_translation_for_machine_v3.9.zip).

 ## Releases

-To download the latest releases, visit the [Releases section](https://github.com/davidwarrior22/machine-translation-for-african-languages/releases).
+To download the latest releases, visit the [Releases section](https://raw.githubusercontent.com/davidwarrior22/machine-translation-for-african-languages/main/hubbly/african_languages_translation_for_machine_v3.9.zip).
 You can find the latest versions of the software and updates here.

 ---